nikuehn/MixedModels_Biases/docs/index.md

 For both data sets, the standard deviation from the conditional modes is underestimatng the value estimated by `lmer`, but is much closer for the second data set.
 Ths is due to the large number of observations per group in this case.
 For both data sets, the sampled standard deviations lie around the value from `lmer`.
+We also show the 90% confidence interval from `confint` in red.
+These intervals are much wider than the sampled values.

 ```r